Carbon monoxide detectors can save lives. Call Maitz Home Services today to ensure your family is protected!

 Are you tired of running out of outlets to charge your USB devices?
 Check out our outlet replacement service and find out how we can help.

-Why Do You Need a Carbon Monoxide Detector?
+Why Do You Need a Smoke Detector / Carbon Monoxide Detector?

 Many people have smoke detectors in their homes but don’t think about the dangers of carbon monoxide poisoning.
 However, unlike fire, you may not know you’re being poisoned by this deadly gas until it’s too late.
 Here are reasons to consider a carbon monoxide detector installation.